Table of Contents

 Which is also why he thinks it’s the perfect business for people looking for part-time or flexible work.

-When he founded Nerium in 2011, there was only one product: Nerium Age-Defying Night Cream.
+When he founded Nerium back in 2011, there was only one product: Nerium Age-Defying Night Cream.

 In 2013, Olson launched his Live Happy magazine, as well as their second product: Nerium Age-Defying Day Cream.